1989 Major League Baseball postseason: Chicago Cubs vs. San Francisco Giants

 This was the first postseason meeting between the Giants and Cubs.
-The Giants prevailed in five games to return to the World Series for the first time since 1962 (in the process denying a rematch of the 1929 World Series between the Cubs and Athletics).
+The Giants defeated the Cubs in five games to return to the World Series for the first time since 1962 (in the process denying a rematch of the 1929 World Series between the Cubs and Athletics).

 Scott Garrelts pitched seven solid innings as the Giants blew out the Cubs in Game 1.
 In Game 2, the Cubs jumped out to a big lead early with six runs scored in the bottom of the first, and maintained it as they won 9–5 to even the series headed to San Francisco.
 In Game 3, the Giants won by one run as Robby Thompson hit a two-run home run in the bottom of the seventh to put the Giants ahead for good.
-The Giants would overcome an early Cubs lead to take Game 4, and Rick Reuschel pitched eight strong innings in Game 5 to help secure the pennant for San Francisco.
+The Giants would overcome an early Cubs lead to take Game 4, and Rick Reuschel pitched eight strong innings in Game 5 to help secure the pennant for San Francisco, setting up what would be the only all-Bay Area Fall Classic.
 This was the first playoff series won by the Giants since the 1954 World Series, when the team was still based in New York City.

 The Giants would win their next pennant in 2002 over the St. Louis Cardinals in five games before also falling in the World Series that year.

-The Cubs would not return to the NLCS again until 2003, where they blew a 3–1 series lead to the eventual World Series champion Florida Marlins.
+This was the Cubs’ second consecutive NLCS defeat.
+They would return to the NLCS in 2003, but lost to the eventual World Series champion Florida Marlins in seven games after leading the series 3–1 and being five outs away from the pennant in Game 6.
+The Cubs would eventually win the pennant again in 2016 over the Los Angeles Dodgers in six games en route to a World Series title.

 The Cubs and Giants would meet again in the NLDS in 2016, where the Cubs returned the favor and defeated the Giants in four games en route to a World Series title.